Yuxing0610/Gender_Bias_Analysis/README.md

 In recent years, various efforts have been made around the world for the protection of women's rights.
 Many people believe that we are now in a society of relative gender equality, but does this optimism hold?
 Unfortunately, we still have a long way to go on the road to gender equality.
 The gender equality we have established is incomplete and fragile, which was revealed by the Covid-19 epidemic.
 According to UN Women, women have a much higher rate of unemployment due to the epidemic than men, 11 million girls may lose access to education forever, and 47 million women are expected to end the year in extreme poverty because of the economic consequences of the epidemic, reversing decades of progress...

-We believe that we need to quantify the persistent sexism in our society through data, and conducting analysis on the voices of people from all walks of life in the media is a good way.
+We believe that we need to quantify the persistent sexism in our society through data, and one good approach is through conducting analysis on the voices of people from all walks of life in the media.
 Quotebank [1] made it possible to achieve this goal.
-In this project, we conducted various analyses on the dataset to explore people's gender stereotypes and discriminations and accordingly reveal women’s social status, which brought to light the severity of gender inequality and urgency of make a change with solid evidence.
+In this project, we conducted various analyses on the dataset to explore people's gender stereotypes and discriminations and accordingly revealed women’s social status, which brought to light the severity of gender inequality and urgency of making a change with solid evidence.

 ## Research questions